 Ogre Central Library and Marriage Registry

 © Madara Gritāne

+Biologically active rainwater from the roof is collected and used for watering the green walls with an air biofilter function in the atrium.
 There is a dashboard with live data and explanatory animations about the innovative building systems installed in the atrium.

+Ogre Central Library and Marriage Registry